codingnninja/laravel-render-template/README.md

 You need to click on `use this template` and then `create a new repository`.
 Fill the form and you're done setting up your remote repo.

-## 4. Link local repository to remote repository.
+## 4. Link local and remote repository.

 It is time to merge the local and remote repo and push everything to the remote repo.
 In this case, you need to choose the option that fit your need.